Mohamed-Attiya/Mohamed_Attiya/README.md

 ### Hi there 👋
-### My Name is Mohamed Attiya.
+### My Name is Mohamed Attiya Mohamed .
-#### I am a Junior Flutter Developer & AI Engineer.
+#### I am a Junior Flutter Developer & AI Engineer .

-Graduate of the Faculty of Computers and Information, Department of Medical Informatics, Zagazig University, 2023, with a general grade of distinction, with a GPA of 3.58 out of 4.
+Graduate fropm the Faculty of Computers and Information , Department of Medical Informatics , Zagazig University, 2023 , with an overall grade of Excellent (GPA: 3.58) .

 Skills as Flutter Developer :
 * Programming & Concepts (Dart , OOP, Data Structure and Algorithms, Design Pattern with MVVM , Solid Principles,Clean Code).